THINKING IN VOLUMES

 As stated in the intro, any geological domain is a volume, not a boundary separating domains.
 Although this seems trivial, most modelling packages will force users to create boundaries between domains.
 Because of this, the whole concept in modelling geology changes.
 For volumetric modelling you do not define the actual boundary, but rather points that are inside the domain to model, and points outside of it.

 This has small, but important consequences for modelling.
-No longer do you digitize contact points, but convert intervals to inside and outside points.
-Editing the volume happens by adding inside points, or reducing areas by creating additional outside points.
+No longer do you extract or digitize contact points, but convert intervals directly to indicator points representing either the inside and outside of a domain.
+Controlling the volume is done by manually adding inside, or outside points.

 Thinking in volumes becomes a logical way to build geological models.
 In addition, the model descriptor will act as a direct documentation of the interpreted geological age of the domains.